MUON-CFD/SOMAR/README.md

 - **Python post-processing -** Analyzing SOMAR's output can be accomplished in [VisIt](https://visit-dav.github.io/visit-website/index.html 'The VisIt website'), [ParaView](https://www.paraview.org/ 'The ParaView website'), or with simple Python scripts.
 Python can also be used to create initial conditions, create custom force functions, and process data on-the-fly.

 - **Highly parallelizable -** SOMAR uses MPI and is build on the [Chombo framework.](https://commons.lbl.gov/display/chombo/Chombo+-+Software+for+Adaptive+Solutions+of+Partial+Differential+Equations)

+Work is currently underway to incorporate the immersed boundary method of Charles Peskin into SOMAR to incorporate complex boundaries.

 <!-- Software prerequisites